 When watering the plant, avoid pouring the water on the leaves.
 Over-watering can easily cause the leaves to rot.
 Try to water the plant from the bottom to protect the leaves.

 NOTE: You can clean the fuzzy leaves with a soft brush, such as a dry paintbrush.

 If you’re watering outdoors, keep an eye on the leaves.
-If the leaves show any signs of rot, you are watering the plant too much.
+If the leaves show any rot, you water the plant too much.

 What Is The Best Soil For Growing And Repotting Panda Plants?

-The Kalanchoe tomentosa should be planted in succulent potting media that provides fast drainage.
+The Panda Plant Kalanchoe should be planted in succulent potting media that provides fast drainage.